Randall Made Model 5 Small Camp and Trail Knife

 The thumb grooves on the top of the blade allow the thumb of the cutting hand to securely apply extra pressure to the blade when necessary, while the single hilt keeps fingers safely away from the cutting edge of the blade.
 It doesn't take an expert to see that this is a special knife.

 In any case, we sharpened the Randall in approved fashion, starting with a medium grit stone and progressing to a hard/fine stone.
 Its blade shape and size makes this knife relatively easy to sharpen, although the steel is quite hard.
 The side of the blade has what is essentially a straight taper to the cutting edge (not hollow ground), which makes sharpening easier.
-A few minutes spent restoring the edge produced good results, a knife capable of easily slicing cloth, paper and shaving hair from our arms.
-We will get it into the field on our next hunt.
+A few minutes spent restoring the edge produced good results, a knife capable of easily slicing cloth, paper, cardboard and shaving hair from our arms.

 Randall Made knives are not cheap in any sense of the word.
 Some knives, especially when highly decorated, are more expensive than a Randall hunting knife and many serviceable hunting knives are a great deal less expensive.
 This is as it should be, for we all have our individual needs and budgetary limitations.
 A deer hunter hunting out of his home for the day probably has different knife requirements than an Alaskan outfitter guiding clients airlifted to a remote wilderness camp for moose and grizzly bear hunts.

-Note: A review of the Randall Model 23 Gamemaster knife can be found on the Outdoor Accessories page.
+Note: A review of a Randall Model 23 Gamemaster knife can be found on the Outdoor Accessories page.